You are currently viewing Drupchhu or Holy Spring Waters in Bhutan: Beliefs and Benefits

 SHARE THIS POST

-Drupchhu (གྲུབ་ཆུ་) or holy spring waters are considered to be filled with blessed water, often extracted from a cliff by a spiritual person.
-They may or may not have medicinal value but they are attributed to great spiritual power to bless and liberate anyone who drinks it from suffering.
+Drupchhu or holy spring waters are considered to be filled with blessed water, often extracted from a cliff or a sacred place by a spiritual person.
+Many holy spring waters in Bhutan are said to have been extracted by Guru Rinpoche.
+The holy springs may or may not have medicinal value but are considered to have a great spiritual power to liberate from suffering if one drinks it.

-People have long used holy spring water or Drupchhu as a spiritual blessing for drinking and bathing.
+People have long used holy spring water or Drubchhu as a spiritual blessing for drinking and bathing.
 Many important religious sites in Bhutan have a sacred spring water in proximity often attributed to the founder of the place.

 The Bhutanese have used holy waters for generations to drink as a blessing and wash to cleanse one’s sins (dig-pa) and defilements (drib).
-Drupchhu is also carried as a gift for others.
-Many holy spring waters are said to be extracted by Guru Rinpoche.
+Drubchhu is also carried as a gift for others.

 Also Read: Guru Rinpoche in Bhutan: His Visits to Bhutan and Sacred Sites